 - What sort of manager are you?
 What’s your management style?

 - If I were to call up your previous boss, what would they tell me is your strongest quality and why?
 What would they tell me would be your biggest challenge?

 - Where do you see yourself in 5 years?

 - Tell me about a time that you had to handle a tough customer service problem.

 - Tell me about the toughest negotiation you’ve ever been in.

-- Is it better to be perfect and late or good and on time?
+- When completing a project, is it better to be perfect and late or good and on time?
 Why?

 - What concerns do you have about this job?
 What do you think would be your biggest challenge?